clarkgrubb/data-tools/doc/TOUR.md

 ## xml and html

-To check whether an XML file is well-formed, use
+To check whether an XML file is well-formed, use:

     $ xmllint FILE.xml